pwbriggs/music-assistant.github.io/docs/integration.md

 - Look for Music Assistant and click to add it.
 - If Music Assistant does not show, refresh your browser (cache).
 - The Music Assistant integration is ready for use.
+- The MA server addon will be installed automatically.

 !!! note
     You need to set-up the players and music sources within Music Assistant itself.